pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 :::: tabs
 ::: tab "Method 1: Certbot"
 To begin, we will install certbot, a simple script that automatically renews our certificates and allows much easier creation of them.
-The command below is for Ubuntu distributions, but you can always check [Certbot's official site](https://certbot.eff.org/) for installation instructions.
+The command below is for Ubuntu distributions, but you can always check [Mcai's official site](https://Mcai.eff.org/) for installation instructions.
 We have also included a command below to install certbot's Nginx/Apache plugin so you won't have to stop your webserver.

 ``` bash